nokyotsu/parrots/en/3_kakapo.md

-because they were all birds, and because nature has a way---as I say---very opportunistic and life will flow into any niche where it's possible to make a living, so---if I can be very naughty and anthropomorphise for a moment---it's as if some of the birds figured out, ``Well, this flying stuff is very very expensive.
-It takes a lot of energy, you have to eat a bit, fly a bit, eat a bit, fly a bit, because every time you eat something---you know---you weight down and it's heavier to fly, so eat a bit, fly a bit---I mean---there are other ways of life available.''
-And so it's as if some of the birds said, ``Well, actually what we could do is we could settle in for a rather larger meal, and go for a waddle afterwards!'' ((Laughter.))
+because they were all birds, and because nature has a way---as I say---very opportunistic and life will flow into any niche where it's possible to make a living, so---if I can be very naughty and anthropomorphise for a moment---it's as if some of the birds figured out, "Well, this flying stuff is very very expensive.
+It takes a lot of energy, you have to eat a bit, fly a bit, eat a bit, fly a bit, because every time you eat something---you know---you weight down and it's heavier to fly, so eat a bit, fly a bit---I mean---there are other ways of life available."
+And so it's as if some of the birds said, "Well, actually what we could do is we could settle in for a rather larger meal, and go for a waddle afterwards!" ((Laughter.))

 And so gradually over many many generations a lot of the birds lost the ability to fly, they took up life on the ground.
 The [[Kiwi]], the most famous